TheRaven-sys/TheRaven-sys.github.io/index.md

 ## About me
 I enjoy gaming, programming, and other nerd things.
 I like figuring out how things work at the lowest level possible, my goal is to remove as many informational black boxes from my life as possible.
-I am currently finishing my assiciates in data science at Del Mar College.
+I am currently finishing my associates in data science at Del Mar College.

 ## Projects I have worked on
 I adapted the code from Andy Sloans donut.c to rust.
 This became a fun little side project to get me to learn the basics of the language and how to use cargo to import other libraries.